victorqribeiro/deforestation/README.md

 I then gather some training data, generated a histogram for every image and analysed the final image with a simple KNN (k=7) I wrote.

-I was very happy with the results I got given the little code I wrote.
+I was very happy with the results I got given the little code I wrote (this project is from 2017).

 ## How to run